-Batheaston.
-The route is approximately 10km in length and will connect communities along the length of the river, enabling more people to explore the city in a healthy and sustainable way.
-The western section of the Bath River Line will run alongside the River Avon, following the same route as the existing towpath/ path, from Newbridge to Pulteney Bridge.
-The exact route of the Bath River Line in the east, from Pulteney Bridge to Batheaston, is still to be determined.
-Following the transfer of Bathampton Meadows to the National Trust, Bath and North East Somerset Council will work together with the National Trust and the community to develop a vision and route options for this section of the Bath River Line.
-Policy ST2A POLICY ST2A: Active Travel Routes RECREATIONAL ROUTES В 1.
-Development which adversely affects the recreational and amenity value of, or access to, public rights of way and other publicly accessible routes for walking, cycling and riding will not be permitted, unless any harm can be successfully mitigated.
-2. A development proposal affecting a publicly accessible recreational active travel route will be expected to maintain and/or incorporate the route within the scheme, provide appropriate enhancements to the route in line with guidance set out in the Walking and Cycling SPD, and depending on the location, the Council will seek to negotiate the provision of support additional linkages between urban areas and the wider countryside, open spaces and the River or Canal.
-Opportunities to make and enhance strategic connections between, and within, urban areas and other key origins/destinations, utilising these routes, should be investigated and implemented wherever feasible.
-3. Development that adversely impacts on the established cycle-active travel routes shown on the Policies Map will not be permitted, unless any harm can be successfully mitigated.
+POLICY ST2A: Active Travel Routes RECREATIONAL ROUTES

+- 1. Development which adversely affects the recreational and amenity value of, or access to, public rights of way and other publicly accessible routes for walking, cycling and riding will not be permitted, unless any harm can be successfully mitigated. - 2.
+A development proposal affecting a publicly accessible recreational active travel route will be expected to maintain and/or incorporate the route within the scheme, provide appropriate enhancements to the route having regard to guidance set out in the Transport and Development SPD, and depending on the location, the Council will seek to negotiate the provision of support additional linkages between urban areas and the wider countryside, open spaces and the River or Canal.
+Opportunities to make and enhance strategic connections between, and within, urban areas and other key origins/destinations, utilising these routes, should be investigated and implemented wherever feasible and necessary.

+3. Development that adversely impacts on the established cycle active travel routes shown on the Policies Map will not be permitted, unless any harm can be successfully mitigated.
 Paras 606 - 611.
-Transport infrastructure A The Core Strategy highlights the need to carry out transport and access improvements and to secure the necessary capital infrastructure projects to enable the increase in housing numbers and jobs to be delivered.
+Transport infrastructure 606.
+The Core Strategy highlights the need to carry out transport and access improvements and to secure the necessary capital infrastructure projects to enable the increase in housing numbers and jobs to be delivered.
 Core Strategy Policy CP13 also required the new development is supported by the timely delivery of physical infrastructure necessary to support that development.
 We require sustainable travel opportunities to be available for the first occupiers of new developments.
-The Council inherited a number of highway improvement schemes from the former Avon County Council.
+607. The Council inherited a number of highway improvement schemes from the former Avon County Council.
 The only former scheme being pursued is the improvement of the Lower Bristol Road (A36) east of Fieldings Road to Churchill Bridge, which now includes the Pines Way gyratory as shown on the Policies Map.
 This route is safeguarded to provide for future improvements to bus priority, cycle and pedestrian facilities, and public realm enhancements.
 The principles listed in Policy ST3 will be expected to apply to the implementation of the scheme.
 The Council is working with neighbouring authorities and WECA to develop a significant number of transport infrastructure schemes as set out in the current adopted JLTP, designed to achieve a step change in uptake of sustainable travel.
 Further, the place-based Transport Strategies provide mechanisms for bringing forward transport infrastructure and other measures to improve accessibility in those areas.
-The Council recognises the need for further studies to assess and design a number of the schemes set out in the current adopted JLTP.
+608. The Council recognises the need for further studies to assess and design a number of the schemes set out in the current adopted JLTP.
 Mass Transit proposals are being developed for the A4 Bath to Bristol corridor.
 At Saltford, we will fully assess options to provide bus priority before a decision on a bypass is made.
 We will also explore the possibility of introducing Mass Transit in Bath to help provide clean, efficient transport for those living, working and visiting the city whilst also meeting the future growth and transport needs of the City.
 The A4 Saltford bypass, and an east of Bath ink designed to remove through traffic.
-The Keynsham Transport Strategy recognised the need to provide an alternative route for traffic seeking to travel between the A4 and the A37.
+The Keynsham Transport

+Strategy recognised the need to provide an alternative route for traffic seeking to travel between the A4 and the A37.
 BANES will work with Bristol and South Gloucestershire to develop a solution to this issue.